ku-dml/mol-infer/HPS/Module_3/Solving_an_MILP_for_the_Inverse_Problem/README.md

 Moreover, the following files containing the information of the prediction functions are necessary, which can be obtained in [Module 2/Constructing Prediction Functions](HPS/Module_2/Constructing_Prediction_Functions):
 - DATASET_D1_desc_norm_selected.csv: file containng the selected/reduced features for the first subset during the computation;
 - DATASET_D2_desc_norm_selected.csv: file containng the selected/reduced features for the second subset during the computation;
-- DATASET_Di_linreg.txt: (only when using RLR) file containing the weights and bias of linear regression of RLR, i=1,2, and
+- DATASET_Di_linreg.txt: (only when using RLR) file containing the weights and bias of linear regression of RLR, i=1,2, and;
 - DATASET_Di_weights.txt, DATASET_Di_biases.txt: (only when using ANN) files containing the weights and biases of the neural networks, i=1,2.

 When the code finishes normally, it will generate the following files:
 - OUTPUT.lp: the lp file describing the MILP formulation;
-- OUTPUT.sdf: (when MILP is feasible) the sdf file of the inferred chemical graph, and
+- OUTPUT.sdf: (when MILP is feasible) the sdf file of the inferred chemical graph, and;
 - OUTPUT_partition.txt: (when MILP is feasible) the partition file of the inferred chemical graph, which will be used in [Module 4](HPS/Module_4).

 If MILP is considered as "Infeasible" by the solver, it means such a chemical graph does not exist under the given constraints/specifications.